-In this Section we start by discussing results for top taxpayers in Section 5.1, including sensitivity analysis, before investigating margins of taxpayer response beyond taxable income in Section 5.2.
-In Section 5.3 we show how the rest of PAYE employees with taxable income responded to the reform in the middle and lower parts of the distribution.
+In this section we start by discussing results for top taxpayers in Section 5.1.
+Possibly heterogeneous responses are investigated in Section 5.2, whereas margins of taxpayer response beyond taxable income are examined in Section 5.3.
+In Section 5.4 we show how the rest of PAYE employees with taxable income responded to the reform in the middle and lower parts of the distribution.

-5.1 Strong response by top taxpayers
+5.1 Responses among the top taxpayers

-Table 5 presents DiD estimation results using different specifications.
+Tables 5 and 6 present DiD estimation results using different specifications.
 Models (2) and (4) are weighted using income weights to reflect relative contribution to total revenues, as is commonly done in the literature on the elasticity of taxable income.
+In Table 5, a broad control group consisting of the rest of the taxpayers in the top ten group is used, whereas Table 6 shows the results for our preferred, narrower, control group (the percentiles 95-99).

-Table 5: Benchmark DiD results for treatment group 'top taxpayers'
+Table 5: DiD results for treatment group 'top taxpayers' using a balanced firm panel: control next 9%